 Relocation of Historic Maple Grove building

-In addition to moving the church, we will be constructing the addition of two restrooms, a water fountain and galley kitchen, and making other modifications to bring the building to current city codes and ADA compliance.
-Our objective is to preserve the building while making it available and fully accessible to community organizations and nonprofits.
+In addition to moving the church, it needed to be brought up to code.
+We added two ADA compliant restrooms, a water fountain, galley kitchen and a back door.
+The new addition makes the space more user friendly and makes it a great place for a wedding.
+Our objective was to preserve the building while making it available and fully accessible to community organizations and nonprofits.
 We are excited about the possibilities for its future use by local groups, extension services, scouting groups, meetings, recitals, and educational events.
-To help us with the funds needed to complete the relocation and construction, please donate at www.GoFundMe.com/MapleGroveUMC100 |
+To help us with the funds needed to maintain the historic building please donate. |

 Maple Grove in the news